 - Flavor: If you need a recipe where your freshly-picked peaches will shine, bake this bread.
 Sweet peaches and cinnamon ripple the center, but even the bites without peaches stand out.
 I wanted the entire slice to be equally delicious and exciting, so I flavored the bread with vanilla and a touch of almond extract and topped it all with brown sugar cinnamon crumb topping.
 (It gives peach crumble pie vibes!)

 - Texture: In terms of texture, this peach quick bread is nestled somewhere between banana bread and white cake.
 I’d say it’s closer to apple cinnamon bread and zucchini bread.
 It’s not particularly dense, nor is it too light.
 You’ll enjoy its wonderfully soft crumb that holds up to the heavy peaches inside.
 The crumb surrounding the peaches is certainly moist and could become wet overtime, so I recommend storing the bread in the refrigerator after day 1.

-- Ease: Peeling and chopping the slippery peaches is probably the hardest part!
-This is an easy summer baking recipe that bakers of any skill level can complete.
-While there’s a few mixing bowls required– wet ingredients, dry ingredients, crumb topping, and peaches– you don’t need a mixer.
+- Ease: If you’ve ever made peach pie, you know that peeling and chopping slippery peaches can be tricky.
+But besides that, this is an easy summer baking recipe that bakers of any skill level can complete.
 A pastry cutter is helpful for the crumb topping, but you can use a fork or even your hands.
 Take your time putting the different components together and you’ll be rewarded with a loaf of success.